MustafaSungur/Movie_Reviews_Web_Site/README.md

 ## API

-- it used fetch api
+- it was used fetch api

 * I took informations from New York Times Api